Quantisan/docker-clojure/README.md

 If you want to modify them (for example, to build in a different version of lein or boot), edit the template(s) and then run `./update.sh`.
 Then the example `docker build ...` commands below will do what you want.

+Note that the `update.sh` script requires bash version 4+ to run.

 ### Build examples

 #### Debian-based leiningen